#51|February 27, 2019|Mental Health

 • Rangan and Johann talk about how we have lost a lot of our common sense through changes in our modern environment.

-• According to the world health organisation what are the 3 causes of depression?
+• According to the World Health Organisation, what are the 3 causes of depression?

 • How does the current work culture with extended working hours impact our mental health?